Award-Winning Smoked Beef Brisket Nachos is the perfect cure for cabin fever. It’s also the perfect way to use up leftover brisket!

 Which brings us to our pantry/fridge purge.
 Unable to go to the store for provisions, we had to make due with what we had at home.

-Since we always seem to have leftover brisket in the fridge or freezer (who doesn’t?), we decided it was an opportune time to come up with the next use for leftover smoked beef brisket…. and who doesn’t like a good plate of nachos?
+Since we occasionally have leftover brisket stored in the fridge or freezer (who doesn’t?), we decided it was an opportune time to come up with the next use for leftover smoked beef brisket…. and who doesn’t like a good plate of nachos?

 I think we outdid ourselves this time.